 … but still expect to get lost

 If you need to get somewhere a bit quicker, there are signposts around the souks pointing to the Djemma el-Fna and no shortage of young men wanting to give you directions… though whether either of these are accurate is another thing.
 You’ll easily find someone to take you to where you need to go, but there’ll usually be a fee so make sure to have some small notes.
 Otherwise a good tip for female travellers is to ask a local woman as they’ll often give you better information.

-There’s so much going in the souks that it’s easy to get a bit overwhelmed.
-But make sure you keep an eye on what’s happening around you.
+There’s so much going in Marrakech’s souks that it’s easy to get overwhelmed.
+But make sure to keep an eye on what’s happening around you.
 Those narrow alleyways aren’t just used by people, so expect to be dodging motorbikes, carts, donkeys and who knows what else as you walk.
-And keep an eye on your belongings – you’ll have people pushing past you and stallholders grabbing onto your arms, so leave any expensive jewellery back in your room, keep hold of your camera and make sure you have a bag that fastens securely.
+So watch where you walk and keep and eye on your belongings.
+You’ll have people pushing past you and stallholders grabbing onto your arms, so leave any expensive jewellery back in your room, keep a tight hold of your camera and make sure you have a bag that fastens securely.

 Bargain hard… but politely

-Bargaining is a big part of the souk experience (though if the idea fills you with dread, you can head to one of the fixed price stores).
-The stallholders have had a lot of practice at it, so be prepared to work at it if you don’t want to pay over the odds.
+Bargaining is a big part of the souk experience (though if the idea fills you with dread, you can head to one of the fixed price stores instead).
+The stallholders have had a lot of practice, so be prepared to work at it if you don’t want to pay over the odds.
 Once you’ve found something you want to buy, it’s a good idea to do a bit of research first – ask the price at a few different stalls to get an idea of what the going rate is.
-Decide in advance how much you’d be happy to pay and come in with a first offer at about half the quoted price.
-Expect that the stallholder will laugh at you and come out with lines about it being “wholesale price”, but stand your ground.
-Be firm but polite and don’t take it all too seriously – if you can’t get a bargain you’re happy with at one stall, there’ll no doubt be another selling the same things.
+And don’t divulge what you’re willing to pay up front.

 Take a break

-The souks are best experienced in small doses, before the noise, the smells and the constant attention get a bit too much.
-Staying in a riad in the medina is a good idea as you can head back to drop off any shopping and get a bit of peace before heading out again.
-Otherwise there are plenty of rooftop cafés and restaurants, where you can regroup over a mint tea and soak up some of the atmosphere from a distance.
+The souks in Marrakech are best experienced in small doses, before the noise, the smells and the constant attention all start get a bit too much.
+Staying in a riad inside the medina is a good idea as it means you can head back to drop off any shopping and get a bit of peace before heading out again.
+Otherwise there are plenty of rooftop cafés and restaurants around the souks where you can regroup over a mint tea and soak up some of the atmosphere from a distance.